Andrerod15/Andrerod15/README.md

 🚀 My goal is to grow professionally in Data Science, applying knowledge in real projects and contributing to efficient solutions.

 📚 Currently studying tools and languages like Python, Pandas, NumPy, Matplotlib, and Scikit-learn.
-I am also dedicating myself to learning English and Spanish.
+I am also consistently dedicating myself to learning English and Spanish.

 🌍 Based in Petrópolis - RJ, open to opportunities that challenge me and help me grow.